-The construction of the infrastructure to the Council's required standards and the payment of supervision fees to ensure that this is achieved.
+• The construction of the infrastructure to the Council's required standards and the payment of supervision fees to ensure that this is achieved.

-- Council approval of management and maintenance arrangements, including measures for residents to hold the owners / managers of the infrastructure to account. - The payment of financial contributions or a financial bond and legal rights to enable the council to take remedial action where infrastructure is substandard or poorly maintained.
-Measures to secure ongoing maintenance of infrastructure to required standards at no additional cost to the Council or residents in the event that the management arrangements fail. - Where appropriate (for example, highways and Public Open Spaces) that infrastructure shall be open for public use in perpetuity without charge for its use, except where otherwise agreed in writing with the council.
+- Council approval of management and maintenance arrangements, including measures for residents to hold the owners / managers of the infrastructure to account. - Measures to secure ongoing maintenance of infrastructure to required standards at no additional cost to the Council or residents in the event that the management arrangements fail. - Where appropriate (for example, highways and Public Open Spaces) that infrastructure shall be open for public use in perpetuity without charge for its use, except where otherwise agreed in writing with the council.